YuanWa1/yolo_sign_recognition/README.md

 *** Clone the repository from this code block:

-*** When cloned, go to project root directory and install all dependencies
+*** When cloned, go to project root directory and install all dependencies.

-*** Once, all the prerequisites are complete, run the program
+*** Once, all the prerequisites are complete, run the program.

 *** Technical issues encountered ***